jguss45/3DPortfolio/README.md

 I created this portfolio website both to help showcase my experience as well as practice with incorporating 3D graphics and animations using three.js.

-Technologies used to build this project
+Technologies used to build this project were
--Three.js
--React.js
--TailwindCSS
--Framer Motion
+Three.js,
+React.js,
+TailwindCSS,
+Framer Motion,
+React Three Fiber

 Currently live at josephguss.com